docknetwork/api-docs/source/index.html.md

 `POST /registries/{id}`

+Credential revocation is managed with on-chain revocation registries.
+To revoke a credential, its id (or hash of its id) must be added to the credential.
+It is advised to have one revocation registry per credential type.
+Revoking an already revoked credential has no effect.

+Similar to the replay protection mechanism for DIDs, for each registry, the last modified block number is kept, which is updated each time a credential is revoked or unrevoked.
+Unrevoking an unrevoked credential has no effect.

-This is an operation to revoke or unrevoke one or more credential ids.
-Simply add Revoke/Unrevoke into the `action` parameter and input the desired credential ids.
+In this API, simply add Revoke/Unrevoke into the `action` parameter and input the desired credential ids.

 > Body parameter